holochain-gym/holochain-gym.github.io/docs/developers/basic/zome-functions.md

 </pre>

 The compiler is complaining that our `SomeExternalOutput` struct is not implementing the trait `hdk::prelude::Serialize`.
 You will also see `#[hdk_extern]` mentioned. `#[hdk_extern]` is a Rust macro and it requires that the function it is added to, has one input parameter and that this parameter can be serialized.
 Because zome functions live on the boundary of your WASM binary, they need to be able to serialize and deserialize all data structs that go in or out the zome.
 Luckily this is all standard Rust stuff.
-Annotate the 2 structs `SomeExternalInput` and `SomeExternalOutput` with the following attribute **#[derive(Serialize, Deserialize, Debug)]**.
-This attribute makes sure the data in the structs can be sent to this zome over a network, from a GUI, or – like in our case – from a test script.
+Annotate the struct `SomeExternalOutput` with the following attribute **#[derive(Serialize, Deserialize, Debug)]**.
+This attribute makes sure the data in the struct can be sent to this zome over a network, from a GUI, or – like in our case – from a test script.
 It is also the reason why you cannot use a simple String as the input or output for a zome function.
 You cannot add `#[derive(Serialize, Deserialize, Debug)]` to a String, only to a struct.

 **Side note**
 Requirements for a zome function:
 * needs to be a public function
-* needs to return a `ExternResult<T>`
+* needs to return an `ExternResult<T>`
 * needs to be decorated with `#[hdk_extern]`
 * takes exactly 1 input param